krisgoks/markdowns/codebuilder/codebuilderintro.md

-# Dictionary update
+# Dictionary update and version

-The following table provides information on when was the last time the source dictionaries were updated and what was the source of the dictionary.
+The application provides information on what source dictionary was used based on the date the code-list was created.
+You can view that information on the library tab.
+The following table provides a quick glance on when was the last time the source dictionaries were updated and what was the source of the dictionary.

   |Database| Current Version | Previously Updated On | Source |
   |--|--|--|--|